 This method is very useful if you don’t need an exact match between the colors, but you want to accentuate highlights or shadows.
 Instead of using the smudge tool, you want to first apply your primary color to the canvas, and then choose a different color, lower the brush’s opacity, and apply on top of it.
 This way, you get a nice and smooth blend.

 The color can be anything you want.
-However, I recommend that you use black or white for shadows and highlight.
+However, I recommend that you use black or white for shadows and highlights.

 3. Lower the Opacity and Apply the Color